 - An ongoing scheme of tree planting to be extended throughout the world.
 This was envisioned as a part of a global mission to foster environmental and social change.

 - Growth of awareness within the urban environment of human dependence on the more extensive ecosystem educational outreach.

 - An ongoing process whereby the society would be activated by means of human creative will social sculpture.

 Joseph Beuys’ statement indicates just how he had a deep understanding of contemporary art.
-According to him, the project was just the beginning of something unique that would touch the lives of many in society.
+According to him, the project was just the beginning of something unique that would touch many people’s lives.

 Joseph Beuys’ 7000 oaks inspired many on a global scale.
-In 2000, the University of Maryland’s Art and Design department created the Joseph Beuys Sculpture Park and the initiative known as Joseph Beuys Tree Partnership.
+In 2000, the University of Maryland’s Art and Design department created the Joseph Beuys Sculpture Park and the Joseph Beuys Tree Partnership initiative.
 The school planted more than 350 trees in different parks in Baltimore in collaboration with over 500 volunteers.
 The exercise was following the premise of Joseph Beuys that states that “everyone can be an artist.”

 The last three of the 7000 Oaks project was planted in 1987 by Joseph Beuys’ son since Beuys himself had passed on a year earlier in 1986.
 A commemorative monument of Joseph Beuys’ work was mounted near Guggenheim Museum and Tate Modern.

 In 1988, one of the backers of the project, the Dia Art Foundation, erected five basalt steles accompanied by five oaks at 548 West 22nd Street, marking the first inception of the 7000 oaks project to New York, United States.
 Since its inception, there have been a total of 37 trees planted alongside 37 stones in New York City.